Academic Documentation Requirements for International Graduate Applicants

 - To account for document procurement challenges related to political unrest, refugee status, natural disaster, etc., UTC may, on a case-by-case basis, modify or partially waive the requirements listed above.

-For information about the credential evaluation process, contact our credential evaluator and immigration specialist, Sarah Anne Perry.
+For information about the credential evaluation process, contact our International Credential Evaluator and Communication Specialist, Jill Williams-Alger.